spicy85/fact-forge/replit.md

 **Note:** Countries not in this list (e.g., United Kingdom, UAE) will show "No entity detected" as they don't have facts in the database yet.

 **Features:**
-- Automatic entity detection and numeric claim extraction.
+- Automatic entity detection and numeric claim extraction with 100+ country alias support.
 - Keyword-based attribute inference and exact-match verification.
 - Inline, color-coded verification badges and detailed results table with citations.
 - Claims matrix view and a sources overview page with editable reliability metrics.
 - Evaluation scoring page with interactive calculation breakdowns and comprehensive statistics.
+- Admin interface for centralized scoring configuration (weights and recency tiers).
-- Three-tier recency scoring system with clear visual distribution.
+- Configurable three-tier recency scoring system with adjustable thresholds and scores.
+- Dynamic scoring weights (source trust, recency, consensus) with live percentage display.
 - Dark/light theme support and responsive design.

 ## External Dependencies